zerriet/flexMarkProject/src/main/resources/flexmark_readme.md

 **Stage 2 - Input Decoding:**
 - Decodes all Base64-encoded inputs (template, CSS, header, footer)
 - Images are already embedded as data URIs in the HTML (e.g., `<img src="data:image/png;base64,...">``)
+- Data URIs remain intact during decoding - no extraction or file writing
 - No separate image processing required

-**Stage 3 - Templating:**
+**Stage 3 - Templating (Handlebars):**
 - Data from `docPropertiesJsonData` is merged into the Handlebars template
 - Loops and conditionals expand while embedded Markdown content remains raw
 - Result is a hybrid HTML/Markdown string
 - Template compilation errors are caught and logged with context

-**Stage 4 - DOM Processing & Assembly:**
+**Stage 4 - DOM Processing:**
 - Parse the hybrid string into a Jsoup `Document`
 - Locate custom `<md>` tags and render enclosed Markdown to HTML via Flexmark
 - Preserves blank lines for proper paragraph separation
 - Replace each `<md>` node in place with the rendered HTML nodes
+- Result is pure HTML DOM (all Markdown converted)

+**Stage 5 - DOM Assembly:**
-- Inject CSS, headers, and footers directly into the DOM
+- Inject CSS into `<head>`
+- Inject footer at top of `<body>` (prepended first)
+- Inject header at top of `<body>` (prepended second, appears above footer)
-- Enforce XHTML syntax automatically for iText7 compatibility
+- Enforce XHTML syntax automatically for iText7 compatibility (self-closing tags, escaped entities, quoted attributes)
+- Data URIs in headers/footers are preserved without corruption

-**Stage 5 - Rendering:**
+**Stage 6 - Rendering (iText7):**
 - Convert XHTML to PDF using iText7's HtmlConverter
 - **Secure Resource Retrieval:** Custom `SecureDataUriResourceRetriever` implementation
-  - ✅ Allows: Data URIs (Base64-encoded images) and local classpath resources
+  - ✅ Allows: Data URIs (decoded on-the-fly during rendering) and local file:// resources
   - ❌ Blocks: External HTTP/HTTPS requests (SSRF protection)
-- Data URIs are decoded and rendered natively by iText7
+- When iText7 encounters a data URI, the retriever parses and decodes the Base64 data in real-time
+- No temporary files created - binary image data streamed directly to PDF renderer
-- Static resources loaded from `resources/static/` directory
+- Static resources (if needed) loaded from classpath

 ## API Reference